 Neither team started out particularly sharp, as four of the first eight points of the match were gained through a combination of attack, set and service errors.
 Linfield found its groove first, however, stringing together big runs of 5-0 and 6-0 en route to a lopsided 25-15 victory in the first set.

-Spurred by six kills from Kailana Ritte-Camara (Soph., Molokai, Hawaii), Linfield rolled in the second frame, too, winning 25-18 to take a two-set lead into the break.
+Spurred by six kills from Kailana Ritte-Camara (Jr., Molokai, Hawaii), Linfield rolled in the second frame, too, winning 25-18 to take a two-set lead into the break.

 Not surprisingly based on the scores, the Wildcats were considerably more efficient over the first two sets, registering a .263 attack percentage compared to just .051 for the Pioneers.
-Shayli Coppock (Jr., Temecula, Calif.) was most precise with her opportunities, tallying five kills on just eight swings.
+Shayli Coppock (Sr., Temecula, Calif) was most precise with her opportunities, tallying five kills on just eight swings.

 Lewis & Clark’s Jennifer Dowdy led all players with eight kills through the opening frames, with teammate Kateleya Milan adding seven more.

 In the third set, an energized Pioneer team came out on fire, claiming an early 4-1 advantage.
-But consecutive kills from Victoria Thompson (Soph., Newberg, Ore.) and Leimomi Hookano (Soph., Kaneohe, Hawaii) and a service ace from Ritte-Camara tied the game at 4-4, and from then on the match was anything but a runaway.
+But consecutive kills from Victoria Thompson (Jr., Newberg, Ore.) and Leimomi Hookano and a service ace from Ritte-Camara tied the game at 4-4, and from then on the match was anything but a runaway.

 Lewis & Clark held an 18-17 edge late, but committed four straight attacking errors to hand the lead back to the ‘Cats.
 The Pios pushed Linfield to the brink trying to force a fourth set, but ran out of steam down the stretch, falling 26-24.

 Ritte-Camara finished with 11 kills with Thompson and Hookano each delivering eight.
-Audrey Frazier (Soph., Albany, Ore.) single-handedly dished out more assists than the entire Pioneer team, totaling 33 on the night.
+Audrey Frazier (Jr., Albany, Ore.) single-handedly dished out more assists than the entire Pioneer team, totaling 33 on the night.

 As a team, Linfield registered a season-high .240 attack percentage and ran its record to 4-0 in matches decided by three sets.